pesho-ivanov/martinus.github.io/_posts/2017-07-22-ruby-to-dot.md

 ## Usage Tutorial

 1. Generate graph for the ruby module `time`.
-Create a file `rtd-json.rb` with this content:
+Create a file `rtd-time.rb` with this content:
    ```ruby
    require "./rtd.rb"
    stats = RubyToDot.new